Comedy, Quantified

 Single-camera workplace comedy.
 Extremely high joke density — rapid-fire punchlines, cutaway gags, and wordplay.
 Absurdist and meta-referential.
 One of the highest JPM shows in television.

-View full breakdown →
+Full breakdown →

 Arrested Development

-Fully Analyzed
+Fully Scored

 Arrested Development